Hours (all locations)

 Likewise, we kindly ask that you please not personally come to our hospital with your pet if you or a member of your family have a fever, cough, or cold-like symptoms.
 If possible, please stay home, tend to yourself, and send your pet with another person to be treated.
 While there is currently no evidence that pets transmit COVID-19 to other animals, including humans, we may take extra precautions with your pet if there is a family member displaying symptoms.

-You will be asked about your respiratory symptoms when scheduling an appointment and when you are checking in your pet.
+You will be asked about your respiratory symptoms when scheduling an appointment.
 If you are bringing your pet for a sick visit or euthanasia, you will have the option to come inside with your pet.
 However, only one person is allowed to accompany your pet in the building.
 A face mask must be worn and you must keep at least six feet away from others.
 If you do not have a face mask, we will provide one for you.

 Online Pharmacy: Many medications and food items can be ordered online and shipped directly to your home.
 You can order online by clicking here.
 If you don't have internet access or are having trouble logging in to the pharmacy, please call our office and one of our customer service representatives would be happy to help you set up your account.